 Toddler shoes are a tricky thing.
 That’s because fitting kids for footwear falls somewhere between the waiting at the DMV and listening to Baby Shark on the fun scale.
 When it comes to finding the best toddler shoes, you want toddler walking shoes and baby walking shoes that are stable, solid, and flexible.

-Dr. Jane Andersen, a board-certified podiatrist based in North Carolina, explained what to look for when buying toddler shoes.
-The primary goal is to protect their little feet.
+Dr. Jane Andersen, a board-certified podiatrist based in North Carolina, explained what to look for when buying shoes for your toddler.
+The primary goal here is to protect their little feet.
 She told Fatherly, “They’re learning how to walk and when you put a shoe, it prevents them from slipping.”

 The key elements to look for make total sense.
 “You want a flexible shoe without a rigid sole.
 You want the foot to develop on its own,” she says.
 “In a perfect world, toddlers could walk barefoot but in this case a thin sole protects their feet.”

 What about those rigid special-occasion shoes?
 Whether patent leathers or Doc Martens, they’re fine – occasionally, for an hour or two.
 “Their primary shoes need to be flexible so their foot musculature can develop normally,” advises Dr. Anderson.

 When it comes to sizing, “Make sure you ask if there’s any pain or if the shoe rubs anything.
 You want a little bit of room, a thumb’s width, in the toe box so there’s room to grow.
 It’s important to have them try the shoe and be able to test them and wear them around,” says Anderson.

 And here’s another pro tip from her: “Try to avoid passing on shoes from siblings.
 If they’re worn out, they’re not providing the right fit or structure.
 Don’t share shoes between children.
 Sunday shoes that you wear for two hours?
 Pass those on.
 But daily shoes?
 Not a good idea to share them.”